 Spain is one of the best countries to visit on an Interrail/EU Rail trip.
 Trains cover almost the whole country, and with many fast connections, you will get to the next destination in no time.

 With a Global Pass, you can visit all the countries that are part of the Interrail agreement (which is basically all EU countries + a few more).
-But if you only want to travel around in Spain, you can get a One Country Pass covering just Spain, which is a bit cheaper.
+But if you only want to travel around in Spain, you can get a One Country Pass just covering Spain.
+It will be a bit cheaper.

-If you want a One Country Pass, choose between the normal pass or the premium pass.
-The difference between them is that with the normal pass, you have to pay an extra fee when you book a seat reservation (which is obligatory with AVE and other long-distance trains), and with the premium pass, all further costs are included, although you still need to pick your reservations in advance.
-We recommend the premium pass.
+If you want a One Country Pass, you still have to choose between a normal pass or a premium pass.
+The difference between them is that with the normal pass, you have to pay an extra fee when you book a seat reservation (which is obligatory with AVE and other long-distance trains).
+But with the premium pass, all additional costs are already included, so there are no extra payments for seat reservations – although you still need to select seats in advance for the high-end trains.
+We recommend the premium pass since it makes everything easier.
 Prices start at 172€.

 Where to buy Spanish train tickets

 You should buy your train tickets directly with Renfe.
-That ensures you to get the legitimate price without any further fees.
-Visit Renfe’s own website to search for departures and to book your fare.
+That ensures you will get the legitimate price without any further fees.
+Visit Renfe’s own website to search for departures and book your fare.

-When booking with Renfe, you will need to give information such as phone number, email address, passport number or another kind of ID, even though it will not be checked, and of course the names of you and your co-travelers.
+When booking with Renfe, you will need to give information such as phone number, email address, passport number or another kind of ID (even though it will rarely be checked on board) and of course the full name of you and your co-travelers.

-You can pay with major credit and debit cards, such as VISA and MasterCard, and you can also pay with PayPal.
+You can pay with any major credit or debit card, such as VISA and MasterCard, and you can also pay with PayPal.

 It is generally best to book online in advance, as it will give you the best price and you will be sure to get a seat.
-You can also book tickets by simply attending a station once you are here in Spain, but that comes at a risk of getting a higher price and some trains might be overbooked.
+You can also book tickets by simply going to the ticket office of a station once you are in Spain: But that comes at the risk of getting a higher price and some trains might be fully booked.